keylime/enhancements/55_revocation_actions_without_python.md

 -->

 The actions defined in the configuration file (or tenant-provided action list) can be any type of script/executable.
+The actions names are no longer required to begin with `local_action_`.

 When Keylime agent receives a revocation message, it stores the JSON payload in a file and invokes revocation actions with the file as a